Lose Weight, Feel Great

 Lose Weight, Feel Great!

 Why is it that some people seem to be able to eat everything they want and not gain weight, and others seem to pack on the pounds if they look at food?
 Genetics certainly play a role, but there are other physical issues that you have more control over that should also be looked at.
 Low thyroid function is sometimes the culprit.
 The thyroid gland is situated in the front of the neck and produces thyroid hormones that regulate our metabolism.
 If the thyroid is sluggish, so too is the rest of the body.
 When the metabolism is low, we don’t burn as many calories, so more are stored as fat (unless the diet is adjusted).
 Low thyroid function can affect anyone, but is common in menopausal or peri-menopausal women.
-There are a number of symptoms to look for.
+Symptoms to look for are as follows:

 Symptoms of Low Thyroid Function